rwxrob/zet/20211026020106/README.md

 # Current AMA Questions

-* Should I use default TMUX key bindings?
+* Q: Should I use default TMUX key bindings?
+* Q: How do you know you're having a burnout?